bonjourmalware/melody/docs/docs/quickstart.md

     As Melody sits on the data link layer, the program will receive the packets before being handled by network layer programs such as `iptables` or `ufw`.

-# Berkley Packet Filter (BPF)

-Next you need to customize the `filter.bpf` file. **This is where you filter the data that reaches Melody.**

-By default, only inbound traffic is allowed and all 127.0.0.0/24 subnet banned.

 !!!
 Note
-    You can use the `-f` switch to set a filter via CLI.
+    I won't cover it here as I'm now knowledgeable enough on this, but you'll want to look at advfirewall and the `portproxy` command to replicate this on Windows.

+## Berkley Packet Filter (BPF)

+The next step is the customization of the `filter.bpf` file. **This is where you filter the data that reaches Melody.**

+By default, only inbound traffic is allowed and all 127.0.0.0/24 subnet are banned.

 !!!
+Note
+    You can use the `-F|--filter` switch to set a filter via CLI.

+!!!
 Tip
-    If you're using a VPS, you might need to filter out the source IP of the servers used by your hosting provider to check the status of your server.
+    If you're using a VPS, you might need to filter out the IP addresses your hosting provider uses to check the status of your server.

-## Source IP filtering
+### Source IP filtering
 Use `[src|dst] net <network>` to filter packets according to their IP.

 Example :